 THE FUNDAMENTAL ACTIVITY OF A START-UP IS TO TURN IDEAS INTO PRODUCTS, MEASURE HOW CUSTOMERS RESPOND AND THEN LEARN WHETHER TO PIVOT OR PERSEVERE.
 ALL SUCCESSFUL START-UP PROCESSES SHOULD BE GEARED TO ACCELERATE THAT FEEDBACK LOOP. - ERIC REIS

 There are many optimization techniques that can be used to support sustained growth in your organization.
-It takes proper planning, organization, management and discipline to stay focused on activities that add value.
-It's knowing that you're working on the right things.
+It takes proper planning, organization, management

 What are some of the optimization techniques you've found to drive sustainable growth for your business?
 Please share them with us in the comments section below.